Meridian, Idaho (208) 938-5823

 Are you constantly walking around like you just stepped off of a roller coaster?
 It may surprise you to find out that the majority of balance problems are related to your inner ear.
 Come in for a vestibular disorder assessment so we can determine if your balance problems are due to an inner ear issue.

-Contact us now to find out more about the balance disorder treatment we provide in Twin Falls, ID or call (208) 734-8263.
+Contact us now to find out more about the balance disorder treatment we provide in Meridian, ID or call (208) 734-8263.

 Your ability to balance is directly related to the condition of your inner ear.
 If there's a problem with your inner ear, you might not be able to walk or run without tripping or veering off course.
 Hearing Doctors of Idaho has the solutions you need.